Kalzu Rekku 32b347f1fd Add API endpoints for resource metadata management (ownership & permissions)

 Performance Characteristics

-- Write Latency: ~5ms (local write + timestamp indexing)
+• Write Latency: ~5ms (local write + indexing + optional compression)

 🛡️ Production Considerations